 At Humi, the need to create an EDI strategy was identified by our co-CEO, Simon Bourgeois, with the support of our three other co-founders.
 This isn’t always the case though.
 More often than not, the push to build an EDI strategy comes from an individual or group of employees.
-If you’re unsure of how you can start the conversation at your company, we encourage you to join us on Wednesday, July 6th at 1:00 PM EDT, for our webinar, “Workplace equity, diversity, and inclusion.
+If you’re unsure of how you can start the conversation at your company, we encourage you to watch our recent webinar, “Workplace equity, diversity, and inclusion.
 Where do I start?”

 Once you’ve gotten some buy-in from your senior leadership team and key stakeholders, it’s time to decide if you want to work with a consultant or agency to help you build a strategy, or if it’s something you will build in-house with existing resources or by hiring a specialist.
 We’re thrilled to be working on our EDI strategy with an agency, Entelechy Consulting, and here were some of our considerations when looking for a partner:

 We know EDI strategies do not happen overnight; it isn’t a templated, cookie-cutter document that you e-mail to your employees and expect them to read and easily understand.
 Some companies have never talked about EDI with their employees, others are looking to update their strategy, and then there are those that are in the middle of implementing a strategy but came to a halt because there are still gaps.